Skip to main content

 2. Equipment Reserve Fund: The purpose of the Equipment Reserve Fund is to set aside resources from year to year in order to save for purchases of apparatus and expensive equipment.
 The District uses an Equipment Replacement Plan to anticipate needs from this Fund.

-3. Grant Fund: From time to time the District receives grants and this Fund is set up to track grant resources and expenditures.
+3. Grant Fund: From time to time, the District receives grants and this Fund is set up to track grant resources and expenditures.

 4. Mark and Mildred Laudahl Fund: The Laudahls were loyal residents of our community and left a generous donation to the Fire District.
 This Fund accounts for the earned interest from the donation and expenditures incurred in their honor.

 5 & 6.
 Bond Capital Projects Fund and Bond Debt Service Fund: In 2014 the Fire District passed a two-million dollar Bond.
 The Bond Debt Service Fund tracks the repayment schedule.
-All expenses of the Fund have been complete.
+All expenses of the Fund have been completed.

 Our Budget is a public document – it is, after all the public’s money.
 The District presents the Budget to our Budget Committee for review, deliberation, and approval.
 These are public meetings and public comment is always welcome.
 After approval from the Budget Committee, a Budget Hearing is held, then the Budget is presented to the Board of Directors for adoption by resolution.
-A complete schedule of the budgeting process is included in your Budget materials.
+A complete schedule of the budgeting process is included in the budget materials.

-Before introducing the 2023-24 Budget, I’d like to review the 2022-23 Budget.
+Before introducing the 2025-26 Budget, I’d like to review the current 2024-25 Budget as it draws to a close.

-THE 2023-24 BUDGET
+THE 2025-26 BUDGET

 GENERAL FUND